operator-framework/operator-controller/docs/demos/coast-to-coast-q4-2023.md

 </details>

 >[!NOTE]
->The above command establishes a watch on the `Operator` resource and blocks.
+>The above command establishes a watch on the `ClusterExtension` resource and blocks.
 Once you are done verifying
 >the resolution status you can exit the command with `ctrl+c`

 ### Update the FBC Image to contain a bundle for `v1.0.0`
-To highlight both the polling functionality and the version range constraints, let's add the `v1.0.0` bundle of our Operator to the catalog image we created in the preparation steps and push the changes.
+To highlight both the polling functionality and the version range constraints, let's add the `v1.0.0` bundle of our extension to the catalog image we created in the preparation steps and push the changes.

 - Add the new bundle to the catalog YAML file
 ```sh